ryofslife/dumpable-kernel/README.md

 ### Case 3: Scheduling While Atomic

 The third is my favorite😆, this case triggers 2 different errors and I'm still trying to understand it's behaviour.
 Most of the time it triggers translation fault, however, for once in a while, it results in scheduling error.
-Here I will explain whats happening with the latter case.<br />
+Here I will explain what's happening with the latter case.<br />
 If you take a look at the log, it gives you below explaning that preemption was disabled at the moment of scheduling.
 This is expected as spinlock disables preemption and the system call exits without releasing the lock.
 <pre>
    [  218.553759] BUG: scheduling while atomic: p4ni9_3/1134/0x00000002